Belfry Theatre: Mission

 Michael Shamata, the current artistic director of The Belfry, has said that "it is my hope that all of the plays that we produce open a door to a new world."
 The emphasis of the Belfry's productions has been on Canadian work, and the development of new work through "commissions, dramaturgy, workshops, readings, and first productions."
+The Belfry is also noted for its "commitment to Canadian and contemporary plays, and for the loyalty it has inspired from both the local community, which it has transformed, and from first-rank artists across the country."

 Building history

 From its construction, between 1887 and 1892, until 1974, the building was the Emmanuel Baptist Church of Fernwood.

 The church's congregation formed in 1874.
 They purchased the plot at Fernwood and Gladstone for $550, and dedicated the Spring Ridge Chapel on February 6, 1887.
 Under supervision of Rev. Peter H. McEwen, construction completed in 1892.
-The building continued to function as a church for the next 79 years until April 4, 1971, when the congregation moved to a new sanctuary in Sannich.
+The building continued to function as a church for the next 79 years until April 4, 1971, when the congregation moved to a new sanctuary in Saanich.

 In 1974, the building saw its first use as a theatre space when University of Victoria graduate student Blair Shakel rented out the church's chapel.
 In 1975 Don Shipley (stage director) formed the Springridge Cultural Centre, based on the model of Vancouver's East Cultural Centre (The Cultch).
 He would later be joined by Pat Armstrong as co-director of the Belfry Cultural Centre, which would go on to be The Belfry.

 In 1990 the Belfry company purchased the building.
 It has since undergone two major renovations, the first completed in 2003, and more recently in 2017.